-If you would like a copy of a provider directory, you can contact the Blue Shield Member
+If you would like a copy of a provider directory, you can contact the Blue Shield Member Services Department at (800) 880-8086.
 OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
-OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another. appropriate treatment plan in favor of another.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

 Benefit Description You Pay

-Out-of-Network mental health and substance abuse benefits High Option
+Out-of-Network mental health and substance misuse disorder benefits High Option

 Not covered out-of-network care All Charges